Conditions InDepth: Heart Failure

 Heart failure is a progressive condition in which the heart cannot pump enough blood to meet the needs of the body.
 When the heart fails to keep up with this demand, fluid can accumulate behind the failing heart chambers.
 In order to understand the types of heart failure, you should first understand how the heart, the center of the circulatory systems, works.

-The heart has a right and left side, and each side has two chambers.
-The four chambers of the heart have specific functions:
+The heart has a right and left side, and each side has 2 chambers.
+The 4 chambers of the heart have specific functions:

 - Two upper chambers (atria/atrium) —Receive blood from the body and empty the blood to the lower chambers.